 The 2020-21 Federal Budget has been announced.

-As a valued Doctors Wealth client, we have summarised below the key changes that may be specifically relevant to you as a Doctor.
+We have summarised below the key changes that may be specifically relevant to you as a Doctor.

 The COVID-19 pandemic and recession have underpinned policy direction, as anticipated.
 The Budget was definitely aimed at business and creating jobs, rather than individuals already in jobs.